 What Does It Taste Like?

-A vibrant acidity infuses every sip with strong floral notes and nutty overtones.
+Similar to Kenyan coffee the JBM vibrant acidity infuses every sip with strong floral notes and nutty overtones.
 That said, it might not be the best choice for people with sensitive stomachs.
+Instead, we advice choosing low acid coffee like Guatemalan coffee beans.
 The most salient characteristic of this exclusive strain is smoothness.
 It also makes great French Press coffee like these brands and variants.
 Whether you’re brewing it in an espresso machine, a French press or anything in between, the ease of drinking this coffee will impress every time.

 We do not recommend the JBM coffee for cold brew though as the resulting drink may get too acidic so if you prefer this brew method, consider some of these instead.

 Blue Mountain Coffee Scams and How to Avoid Them

 As stated above, the only real Blue Mountain coffee is grown at a very specific altitude in a certain region of Jamaica.
 As such, it’s inspected and certified by the CIB of Jamaica.
 Like other commodities that have a reputation for excellence, Blue Mountain beans are subject to forgeries and imitations (2).